bubuntux/bubuntux.github.io/cv.typ

   date: [2021 - Present],
   location: [Austin, TX #hBar() Remote],
   description: list(
-    [
-      Spearheaded multiple cost-saving initiatives, resulting in over \$1.8M in annual savings through measures such as pausing Feed Alerts (\$1.7M), optimizing data builders (\$180k), and reducing AWS account costs (\$120k/month)
-    ],
-    [ Led the successful migration of bidding models to the Inference Server and migrated 3 critical indexes to AWS, improving deployment simplicity, CPU utilization, and overall system stability.], [Drove the creation of comprehensive monitoring dashboards and SLOs for critical services, enhancing system observability and reliability.], [Demonstrated strong technical leadership by owning and resolving a critical 11-month long incident, ensuring the availability of the Job Alerts functionality.], [Pioneered research into Java 21 adoption and led the migration of an unmaintained library to a modern, supported alternative, demonstrating a commitment to technical innovation.], [Mentored and onboarded numerous junior engineers and interns, created and scaled a new pair programming interview, and fostered a culture of knowledge sharing and growth.], [Acted as a key technical partner and point of contact for numerous cross-functional teams, unblocking critical initiatives and ensuring successful project delivery.], ),
+    [Spearheaded multiple cost-saving initiatives, resulting in over \$1.8M in annual savings through measures such as pausing Feed Alerts, optimizing data builders, and reducing AWS account costs], [Deployed a cost-effective vLLM inference architecture leveraging fine-tuned SLMs to significantly decrease latency compared to standard LLM implementations], [Led the successful migration of bidding models to the Inference Server and migrated 3 critical indexes to AWS, improving deployment simplicity, CPU utilization, and overall system stability], [Drove the creation of comprehensive monitoring dashboards and SLOs for critical services, enhancing system observability and reliability], [Owned and resolved a critical 11-month long incident, ensuring the availability of critical systems], [Pioneered research into Java 21 adoption and led the migration of an unmaintained library to a modern, supported alternative, demonstrating a commitment to technical innovation], [Mentored and onboarded numerous junior engineers and interns, created and scaled a new pair programming interview, and fostered a culture of knowledge sharing and growth], [Acted as a key technical partner and point of contact for numerous cross-functional teams, unblocking critical initiatives and ensuring successful project delivery], ),
   tags: (
     "Java",